VictorDiasO/notion-clone-saas/README.md

 ## Observations
 - I don't know why the scroll bars are appearing even when its not necessary.
 But I saw that I can use "overflow-auto" instead of "overflow-scroll";

+- The dispatch stuff can be called only in sucessfull cases, using like the ".then" or inside a try/catch block that executes the dispatch function only when everything went well.